Qatar's property market remains strong as the economy continues to grow

 DAMAC Properties sees one of the key factors for the market stability is the Qatari authority’s impressive macroeconomic performance in recent years, which has strengthened the economy’s resilience to the current global financial crisis and economic downturn.

-“There is no doubt that the domestic investment program that was launched by the government has created diversity in the economic base.
+“There is no doubt that the domestic property investment program that was launched by the government has created diversity in the economic base.
 The banking sector would be one of the major beneficiaries of these projects and also regional diversification programs have also helped to boost the banks’ capacity to finance development projects,” said Mr. Sajwani.

 DAMAC Properties first project in Qatari was “The Pizza” , launched in 2006.
 Last November DAMAC properties unveiled mega promotion for its residential development in Lusail Qatar by handing over the keys of a brand new 2009 Jaguar X Type with 1 year free insurance for purchase of any residential units during the promotion period.